Reasoning by Exploration: A Unified Approach to Retrieval and Generation over Graphs

 \subsection{GraphRAG}

-GraphRAG~\cite{han2024retrieval, peng2024graph} aims to retrieve relevant information from external graphs to improve the performance and reduce the hallucination of LLMs.
+GraphRAG~\cite{han2024retrieval, peng2024graph, lei2025mixture, han2025rag} aims to retrieve relevant information from external graphs to improve the performance and reduce the hallucination of LLMs.
 Compared to traditional RAG systems~\cite{lewis2020retrieval, gao2023retrieval} that operate on unstructured text, GraphRAG leverages the relational structure of graphs, where nodes represent entities and edges encode relations between nodes.
 Similar to RAG, GraphRAG generally consists of two main components: a retriever, which selects query-relevant graph content, and a generator, typically an LLM, which produces answers based on the retrieved subgraphs.
 To accommodate the graph structure, there are mainly three types of retrievers:

 \textbf{Heuristic-based Retriever.} Heuristic-based retrievers typically begin by using similarity-based methods~\cite{wen2023mindmap, sanmartin2024kg} or entity and relation extraction techniques~\cite{al2020named, feng2020scalable} to identify seed nodes and edges that are relevant to the query.
 These seeds are then expanded by retrieving their $k$-hop neighbors~\cite{yasunaga2021qa, choudhary2023complex}, forming a candidate subgraph for reasoning.
-A representative example is G-Retriever~\cite{he2024g}, which first leverages embedding models to retrieve the most similar nodes and edges to the query, and then applies the Prize-Collecting Steiner Tree (PCST) algorithm to extract a compact subgraph centered around the selected seeds.
+A representative example is G-Retriever~\cite{he2024g}, which first leverages embedding models to retrieve the most similar nodes and edges to the query, and then applies the Prize-Collecting Steiner Tree (PCST) algorithm to extract a compact subgraph.

 \textbf{GNN-based Retriever.} GNN-based retrievers~\cite{liu2024dual, fang2024reano} typically train Graph Neural Networks (GNNs)~\cite{wu2020comprehensive, ma2021deep} to model retrieval as a node classification task, where the correct answer entities are labeled as positive and others as negative.
 For example, GNN-RAG~\cite{mavromatis2024gnn} first trains a GNN model and then retrieves the nodes with the highest probability scores as candidate answers, while also identifying the shortest paths connecting the question entities with these candidates to construct supporting evidence.
-Compared to heuristic-based methods, GNN-based retrievers can capture richer relational dependencies and are more adaptive to complex queries.

 \textbf{LLM-based Retriever.} LLM-based retrievers leverage the reasoning ability of LLMs to generate retrieval plans instead of relying solely on graph embeddings or heuristics.
 For example, they may prompt an LLM to produce SQL queries over structured knowledge bases~\cite{jiang2024kg} or to explicitly plan multi-hop paths from the query entities to answers~\cite{zhu2024knowagent}.
 A representative method is RoG~\cite{luo2023reasoning}, which fine-tunes an LLM to generate reasoning relation paths and then retrieves the corresponding paths from the graph.